tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 When you select to automatically update every 6 hours, the app tries to guess when it is best to poll for new data to get in sync with the time the forecasts are made available by the DWD.

+Please note that the app blocks manual updates that occur within 90 seconds since the last update to limit server load at the DWD.

 ### How often does the GadgetBridge app gets updated (when this feature is enabled)?

 When GadgetBridge support is **enabled**, the app will update GadgetBridge approximately every 30 minutes using forecast data that is already in place, meaning that the DWD API will not be called every time to perform this task.
 However, on devices with API 23 or higher, such updates might not occur that regularly when the device goes in *doze mode*, but should be launched in the so-called “maintenance window”, and it is difficult to say what this really means in manners of time.
 This will likely mean very different things depending on the device and/or ROM.